Tapad/tapad-android-sdk/event-tracking/README.md

 ## Changelog

+### 1.0.2
+* Fix an issue where Android phones would identify themselves as Android tablets by not sending an UA containing "mobile"

 ### 1.0.1
 * Change device identification to harmonize with ad networks
 * Allow for configuration via meta-tags in `AndroidManifest.xml`